webmastersmith/WGU_Cloud_Computing/D334_Cryptography/Cryptography.md

 - **Secret-Key Encryption**: Symmetric encryption.
 One key (de/en)crypts.
   - Since the same key is used for both encryption and decryption in symmetric cryptography, a challenge that exists is finding a secure way to share or transport the key between the entity encrypting and the one decrypting.;
 - **Public-Key Encryption**: Asymmetric encryption.
 Two keys.
 Public/Private.
 Only public key can decrypt private key.
 Only private key can decrypt public key.
 Authenticate Identities.
 Pass Secret-Keys.;
-- **Diffie-Hellman**: fundamental cryptographic protocol used to establish a secure shared secret between two parties over an insecure communication channel.;
+- **Diffie-Hellman**: fundamental cryptographic protocol used to establish a secure shared secret between two parties over an insecure communication channel.
+AKA **key exchange**;
 - **Symmetric Block Encryption**:
   - grouping data into blocks and encrypting the individual blocks.
   - padding is used to fill blocks to operating size when the data does not fit perfectly.